BojidarTonev/SoftUni-exercise-CSharp-/README.md

-# SoftUni-TechModule
+# SoftUni Exercises.
-SoftUni exercises on C# with Regex, Dictionary and other data structures.
+SoftUni exercises on C# with different data structures and a simple game project.